-The bill establishes a children and youth behavioral health work group in Washington State, aimed at identifying barriers to accessing behavioral health services for children, youth, and young adults, and providing recommendations for system improvements.
-The work group will advise the newly formed children and youth behavioral health leadership council on implementing the Washington thriving strategic plan, monitor related legislation, and enhance coordination between early learning, K-12 education, and health care systems.
-It will particularly focus on improving access to services for young children and those transitioning into adulthood.
+The bill establishes a children and youth behavioral health work group in Washington State, aimed at identifying barriers and opportunities in accessing behavioral health services for children, youth, and young adults.
+This work group will strengthen a coordinated approach to providing timely and equitable behavioral health care, including prenatal care, and will advise the newly formed children and youth behavioral health leadership council on implementing the Washington thriving strategic plan.
+The group will consist of diverse members representing various stakeholders, including state agencies, community organizations, and families, and will be responsible for monitoring relevant legislation, improving coordination between education and health care systems, and developing a strategic plan for behavioral health services.

 Statutes affected: